Skip to content

 Putting in enough elevators to service all these people all means the core gets bigger and the usable floor space is reduced.
 Before long, the available space for sale inside the building dwindles to such an extent that it's no longer viable.
 So, for a very high building to make sense, engineers need to get clever and find ways to keep the core from getting too big.

-Above: The skyscraper’s core is used to house utilities such as plumbing and lift shafts.
+Above: The skyscraper’s core is used to house an array of utilities and services, such as plumbing and the elevator shafts.

 To learn more, we spoke to Basil Carlo-Stella, APM Senior Vice President for New Building Solutions at KONE, the elevator company that helped make this enormous building viable: